snowflakedb/snowflake-ingest-java/README.md

 # Adding as a Dependency

-You can add the Snowflake Ingest Service SDK by adding the following to your project
+One can add the Snowflake Ingest Service SDK by adding the following to your project

 ``` {.xml}